Portfolio perspectives

 Notes:

-• For more information about Vanguard funds or Vanguard ETFs, visit advisors.vanguard.com or call 800-997-2798 to obtain a prospectus or, if available, a summary prospectus.
-Investment objectives, risks, charges, expenses, and other important information are contained in the prospectus; read and consider it carefully before investing.
+• For more information about Vanguard funds, visit advisors.vanguard.com or call 800-997-2798 to obtain a prospectus or, if available, a summary prospectus.
+Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.
+Vanguard ETF Shares are not redeemable with the issuing Fund other than in very large aggregations worth millions of dollars.
+Instead, investors must buy and sell Vanguard ETF Shares in the secondary market and hold those shares in a brokerage account.
+In doing so, the investor may incur brokerage commissions and may pay more than net asset value when buying and receive less than net asset value when selling.

 • Vanguard ETF Shares are not redeemable with the issuing Fund other than in very large aggregations worth millions of dollars.
 Instead, investors must buy and sell Vanguard ETF Shares in the secondary market and hold those shares in a brokerage account.
 In doing so, the investor may incur brokerage commissions and may pay more than net asset value when buying and receive less than net asset value when selling.